IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

    	* Click **Call Operation**.

- 	You should see output returned at the bottom of the page.
+ 	You should see the returned output at the bottom of the page.

  	![alt text](images/curlResponse.png "API Response")

 5. Replay this scenario in order to test all APIs in this banking product.
-All input parameters of the other APIs are found from the JSON output of the **GET /customers/{customerID}**.
+Other APIs input parameters can be found in the JSON output of the **GET /customers/{customerID}** operation request.

 ---